 Judge: Mr Richard Spearman QC (sitting as a Deputy High Court Judge)

 Summary: Covert surveillance – harassment – strike out - legal professional privilege

 Download: Download this judgment

-Adam Wolanski QC - Leading Counsel (Claimant)
+Adam Wolanski KC - Leading Counsel (Claimant)

 Instructing Solicitors: Enyo Law (Claimants)